12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 8. Datacamp

 DataCamp is a learning platform that provides courses and certifications in data science, AI, machine learning, programming, and statistics.
 The classes are designed to help learners understand and implement the skills in their respective fields.
-The platform provides high-quality content with detailed information on coding exercises and other related topics.
-It is an excellent platform for beginners who want to pursue a career in data science.

 9. Codecademy